The 10 Privacy Principles of PIPEDA – Accuracy

 An organization shall not routinely update personal information unless it was collected for a purpose that requires its continual use.
 This also includes information that is disclosed to third parties.

-For example, if your customers or clients provide their contact information to subscribe to your company’s newsletter, it would be reasonable to ensure that personal information is routinely updated so that your organization can continue to provide subscriptions.
+For example, if customers or clients provide their contact information to subscribe to a company’s newsletter, it would be reasonable to ensure that personal information is routinely updated so that the organization can continue to provide subscriptions.